-Visit wageworks.com or call WageWorks toll-free at 877.924.3967 for more information.
+Visit the HealthEquity website or call HealthEquity at 877.924.3967 (TTY: 866.353.8058) for more information.

 On this page:

-You generally can contribute up to $5,000 per household annually to this account.
+The Dependent Care FSA offers tax savings on eligible dependent care expenses provided by qualified caregivers.
+Generally, you can contribute up to $5,000 per household annually to this account.
 The maximum limit is $2,500 for married individuals filing separate returns.

-Eligible expenses require a receipt that shows payment was made to an eligible caregiver that includes service dates, dependent’s name, type of service, amount billed, and provider’s name and address.
-Credit card receipts, canceled checks, and balance forward statements do not meet the requirements for acceptable documentation.
+Eligible expenses require a receipt that shows payment was made to an eligible caregiver that includes service dates, dependent’s name, type of service, amount billed and provider’s name and address.
+Credit card receipts, canceled checks and balance forward statements do not meet the requirements for acceptable documentation.

-The reimbursement process through WageWorks is simple:
+The reimbursement process through HealthEquity is simple:

 - Incur your eligible expenses and pay bills as you normally would.

-- EZ Receipts app – allows you to file your claim from your smart phone or other mobile device.
+- EZ Receipts App: Allows you to file your claim from your smart phone or other mobile device.

 Every effort has been made to ensure that the information contained within this website is accurate.
-However, the benefits are governed by legal documents (which, in certain circumstances, may include insurance contracts).
+However, benefits are governed by legal documents (which, in certain circumstances, may include insurance contracts).
 If there is any difference between the information in this website and the official documents, the official documents will control.
 As is the case with all of Syracuse University’s employee benefit plans, the University reserves the right to modify or terminate these benefits at any time.